MicrosoftDocs/dynamics365smb-docs/business-central/finance-sustainability-setup.md

 ms.reviewer: bholtorf
 ---

-# Sustainability module setup
+# Set up the Sustainability module in Business Central

-Before the Sustainability module can work correctly, you must set up some basic controls and instructions that are related to the whole functionality.
+To use the Sustainability module effectively, you need to set up some basic controls and instructions for the whole functionality.
+This article explains how to do that.

-To set up the Sustainability module, follow the steps:

 ## Role center

-For individuals whose primary responsibilities involve sustainability processes, it's recommended to utilize the *Sustainability Manager* role center.
+If your primary responsibilities involve sustainability processes, we recommend that you use the *Sustainability Manager* role center.
+This role center gives you easy access to the core sustainability features, as well as finance and procurement processes.
+It also shows you the most important sustainability-related key performance indicators (KPIs).

 To configure this role center, follow the steps:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **My settings**, and then select the related link.
 2. In the **Role** field, select the **Available Roles** page.
 3. Choose the **Sustainability Manager** line.
 4. Select **OK**.

-The *Sustainability Manager* role center facilitates efficient management of all key areas related to sustainability.
-It encompasses core sustainability features, as well as finance and procurement processes.
-Additionally, it provides visibility into the most critical sustainability-related KPIs.

 ## Sustainability setup